 - originally from Chile between Altamira and Talca, mainly near coastal Cordillera

 - at present, only 2 small populations remain in northern central Chile

 NATURAL ENVIRONMENT OF THE CHINCHILLA

-- burrows in crevices
+- caves in rock crevices

 BEHAVIOR OF THE CHINCHILLA